 Oppo, which is in the midst of making itself better known around the world, apparently will bring a folding smartphone to Mobile World Congress 2019.
 This is information from the company itself, rather than an unsubstantiated rumor, which gives us hope the timeline is accurate.
 However, while it may show such a device at MWC, there’s no guarantee it will be a device ready for sale.

-Technically the only folding smartphone with a folding display that you can actually buy at the moment, the Royale Flexpai is more proof-of-concept than an everyday usable smartphone.
+The Royale Flexpai is more proof-of-concept than an everyday usable smartphone.
 The phone unfolds to show a 7.8-inch screen, has a pair of cameras, a Snapdragon processor, and special software too.
 Royale is an expert in flexible screen technology, which has enabled it to get a head start on much larger firms, but the current product still feels like an exciting prototype.

 We’ve had the chance to play with the Royale Flexpai, and if you’re tempted to try one out, a developer version can be purchased for around $1,300 online.
 We don’t really recommend it, though, unless you’re a keen software developer wanting to get started with apps suited to folding screens.

 One of the juiciest rumors about folding smartphones comes with the Motorola name attached, as the famous brand may use the new design to resurrect the classic Razr name.
-The original Razr folded up as a flip phone, so the brand synergy is there, and Motorola executives have spoken about bringing the new tech together with the old name before.
+The original Razr folded up like a flip phone, so the brand synergy is there, and Motorola executives have spoken about bringing the new tech together with the old name before.